 *Note: Do know your European size (usually smaller than the US sizes) before you purchase shoes & clothing.
 It will save you the inconvenience of returns.
 Go to a department store & try on different European designer shoes, & you will know what I am talking about.
 I always order a size up.

 Designer pieces, although made of luxurious fabrics and embellishments, are fragile.
 I have had numerous Tena Durrani digitally printed silk pants rip at the seam because I gained some weight.
-The shoe horrors I mentioned above.
+The shoe horrors I have already mentioned above.
 So what should you do?

 - For clutches and jewelry, always keep them away from food and keep them in the dust bag.
-This prevents from any stains to develop through moisture and prolongs the life and look of the clutch.
+This prevents from any stains to develop through moisture & prolongs the life and look of the clutch.

 - For shoes, please walk like a lady (or just be careful. lol) when walking to an event or for you New Yorkers, on the street.
 The scuff marks appear out of nowhere, sometimes even the moment you look away :).
 To protect the soles, I cover my designer shoes with sole guards (see HERE).
-I have heard of people keeping them in dust bags and shoe boxes, but I like to see the colorful pieces I own, so I keep them on the floor of the closet.
+I have heard of people keeping them in dust bags & shoe boxes, but I like to see the colorful pieces I own, so I keep them on the floor of my closet.
 And I have seen no damage.